Firm banks, miners help keep Britain's FTSE steady

 “It would be a surprise if Bernanke were to defer to the more hawkish elements on the committee ...
 However, the Fed Chairman has gone on the record as arguing that monetary policy could well be reaching the limits of its effectiveness, in the absence of political action,” Nick Dale-Lace, Senior Sales Trader at CMC Markets UK said.

-Eurasian Natural Resources ENRC.L was the top blue chip gainer, up 2.8 percent, with the Kazakhstan-focused miner also helped by an upgrade from Credit Suisse to “outperform” from “neutral”.
+Eurasian Natural Resources was the top blue chip gainer, up 2.8 percent, with the Kazakhstan-focussed miner also helped by an upgrade from Credit Suisse to “outperform” from “neutral”.

 AB Foods was one of the biggest traded blue chips at around half its 90-day daily average approaching midday, with overall FTSE 100 volume at less than a third of its daily average.

-Accounting software firm Sage Group (SGE.L) fell 1.2 percent, with traders citing a rating to “underweight” from “equal-weight” by Barclays, which cited concerns over increasing competition and the stock’s valuation.
+Accounting software firm Sage Group fell 1.2 percent, with traders citing a rating to “underweight” from “equal-weight” by Barclays, which cited concerns over increasing competition and the stock’s valuation.
+(Reporting by Jon Hopkins; Editing by Ruth Pitchford)